Police Court, Hobart: Mr GRAVES, counsel for Captain Rogers; Mr MORIARTY, counsel for the mutineers

 ----

-The clipper ship Western Empire, from London with 127 Government immigrants and warrant passengers, arrived in the bay on Monday night, after an expeditious and One weather passage.
+The clipper ship Western Empire, from London with 127 Government immigrants and warrant passengers, arrived in the bay on Monday night, after an expeditious and fine weather passage.
 The Western Empire was a well-known trader to this port under the Black Ball flag, but last year she was sold at Sydney; and her purchaser and present owner, Mr. Cuthbert, shipbuilder, of Sydney, had her thoroughly overhauled and refitted, and she is now as stanch and sound and wholesome-looking as ever.
 So signal, indeed, has been the alteration and improvement in the ship, that on her arrival In London she was without hesitation at once taken up by the Emigration Commissioners for the conveyance of Government and warrant passengers to this colony, and the fact of her bringing out between 400 and 500 souls in the best of health, and without the slightest casualty, testifies to the ample and thorough provision made for the comfort of so large a number of individuals, and stamps the selection of the ship by the home authorities as most judicious.
 The Western Empire left Plymouth on June 1, with 123 Immigrants, which number, by the usual order of nature, was increased to 127 on the voyage out.
 Their classification is as follows:-Married couples, 40; single women, 162 ; single men, 88 ; children, 93.
 A careful inspection of the ship yesterday showed that she was scrupulously clean and in admirable order, and that in the arrangements for the passengers careful regard had been displayed for their comfort and convenience.
 For the successful bringing out of her large living freight no small praise is fairly due to Captain Clarke and his officers, and to Dr. Wm.
 Arthur, the surgeon-superintendent, who has now made 22 voyages to these colonies in charge of immigrants.
 In the faithful and zealous fulfilment of her duties as matron, Mrs. Bowes has also given the utmost satisfaction, as she did previously when in charge of the females on the ships Conflict and Zenobia, and it must be gratifying to her to know that she carries with her the best wishes of the large number of girls who were intrusted to her care.
 The members of the Immigration Board met on the ship yesterday, and expressed themselves well pleased with the appearance of the passengers, and also with the manner in which the regulations for their well-being had been carried out.
 Concerning the voyage out, Capt.
 Clarke, who has been long and favourably known In this colony, states that the Western Empire left Plymouth on June 1, passed the Lizard on June 5, and met with very light winds and fine weather to the equator, which was crossed on July 2, in long.
 21deg.
 W. The S.E. trades were moderate, but not of long continuance, and were parted with in lat 20deg.
 E., and long.
 27deg.
 W. Calm weather was then experienced for several days, and was succeeded by variable winds and unsettled weather to the Cape of Good Hope, the meridian of which was passed on July 27, in lat 4ldeg.
 30min.
 S. Captain Clarke ran down his longitude in the same parallel, with adverse, squally, and unsettled weather to this coast.
 Strong S.S.E. winds have been experienced for the last week, and on the 25th inst., in long.
 139deg.
 E., the ship was struck by a mountainous sea, which broke on board, but did no serious damage.
 The ship will be cleared by the Immigration Board to-day, and the passengers will be forwarded to Melbourne by rail in the course of the afternoon.
 The ship will discharge at the Victorian Railway pier.

 Source: Argus (Melbourne, Vic. : 1848 - 1957), Wednesday 31 August 1870, page 4